 Bottom line: Think about the level of job you’re applying to, and what impression a Codecademy certificate on your resume would convey in that context.

-Codecademy certificates’ value with other certifications
+Codecademy certificates’ value compared with other certifications

 When comparing Codecademy’s with other certs available on the market, you’ll find: